-Document C is a suggested template letter to send to the bank.
+Document C is a suggested template letter and statutory declaration to send to the bank.
 Preferably it would attach a copy of the death certificate and any authority the sender has to represent other beneficiaries, as well as the most recent statement or the passbook and chequebook, if any.

 The bank may require the beneficiaries to go in to a branch and prove their identity by producing, for example, a driver's licence or passport.
 Once the bank account can be accessed, it should be used to pay any outstanding funeral expenses.
 Otherwise the money should be kept until it is clear how the estate will be distributed among the beneficiaries.
-Before allowing access to the account, the bank may request that the beneficiaries sign an "indemnity" document, which can mean that you are liable for any losses the bank suffers as a result of its decision to release the funds to you.
+Before allowing access to the account, the bank may also request the beneficiaries or their representative to sign an "indemnity" document, which can mean that you are liable for any losses the bank suffers as a result of the administration of the estate.
 If the bank requests that you sign such a document, you should seek legal advice.
-The Arts Law Centre can provide you with help in this respect.
+The Arts Law Centre can provide you help in this respect.

 b.
-Money and paintings held by an Indigenous art centre where the artist was a member
+Money and paintings held by an Indigenous art centre where the artist was a member.